United Kingdom company law: Capital regulations

 The second measures, which originally came from the common law but also went into the Second Company Law Directive, were to regulate what was paid for shares.
 Initial subscribers to a memorandum for public companies must buy their shares with cash, though afterwards it is possible to give a company services or assets in return for shares.
 The problem was whether the services or assets accepted were in fact as valuable to the company as the cash share price otherwise would be.
 At common law, In re Wragg Ltd said that any exchange that was "honestly and not colourably" agreed to, between the company and the purchaser of shares, would be presumed legitimate.
 Later on it was also held that if the assets given were probably understood by both parties to have been insufficient, then this would count as a "colourable" taint, and the shares could be treated as being not properly paid for.
 The shareholder would have to pay again.
 This laissez faire approach was changed for public companies.
 Shares cannot be issued in return for services that will only be provided at a later date.
 Shares can be issued in return for assets, but a public company must pay for an independent valuation.

 There are also absolute limits to what a share can be bought for in cash, based on a share's "nominal value" or "par value".
 This refers to a figure chosen by a company when it begins to sell shares, and it can be anything from 1 penny up to the market price.
-UK law always required that some nominal value be set, because it was thought that a lower limit of some kind should be in place for how much shares could be sold, even though this very figure was chosen by the company itself.
+British law always required that some nominal value be set, because it was thought that a lower limit of some kind should be in place for how much shares could be sold, even though this very figure was chosen by the company itself.
 Every share, therefore, is still required to have a nominal value and shares cannot be sold at a price lower.
 In practice this has meant companies always set nominal values so low below the issue price, that the actual market price at which a share ends up being traded is very unlikely to plummet so far.
 This has led to the criticism for at least 60 years that the rule is useless and best abolished.